Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

-At this point, we may view each review comment as a vector with one component corresponding to each term in the dictionary, together with a weight for each component that is given by the equation above.
+At this point, we may view each review comment as a vector with one component corresponding to each term in the dictionary, together with a weight for each component that is given by the tf-idf statistic.
 For dictionary terms that do not occur in a document, this weight is zero.
 This vector form will prove to be crucial to the scoring and ranking capabilities of our SVM classifier.